Skip to main content Skip to secondary navigation

 an image of the locations of galaxies imaged by DESI.
 Different types of objects are shown in different colors (yellow, orange, blue, and green for the BGS, LRG, ELG, and QSO objects, respectively), giving the map a bullseye appearance.
 The inner region of the map is shown zoomed-in within an inset.

 The Dark Energy Spectroscopic Instrument (DESI) is a multi-object spectrograph that has operated since 2021 on the Mayall Telescope at Kitt Peak, Arizona.
-With the ability to take spectra for 5,000 objects simultaneously, DESI has already observed tens of millions of galaxies, stars, and quasars—more than ten times the total from all previous spectroscopic surveys combined.
+With the ability to take spectra for 5,000 objects simultaneously, DESI has already observed tens of millions of galaxies, stars, and quasars—more than ten times the total from all previous spectroscopic surveys.
 This three-dimensional map of cosmic structure, spanning nearly half the sky, enables precise measurements of the expansion history of the universe and stringent tests of dark energy models.
-Our group has been deeply involved in DESI from its inception; Wechsler was the founding co-spokesperson of the collaboration (2014–2018).
-Today, group members use DESI data to study the connection between galaxies and dark matter on cosmological scales.
-We are also pursuing what DESI reveals about the local universe, including studies of nearby faint galaxies and stellar populations within the Milky Way, to infer more about the nature of dark matter and the formation of low mass galaxies.
+Our group has been deeply involved in DESI from its inception, including founding leadership of the collaboration.
+Today, group members use DESI data to learn about the formation of structure and to study the connection between galaxies and dark matter on cosmological scales.
+We are also pursuing what DESI reveals about the local universe, including studies of vast numbers of small galaxies and of stars within the Milky Way.
+These data allow us to probe the nature of dark matter, the formation of low-mass galaxies, and the structure and formation history of our own galaxy.

 A grid of the 378 satellite galaxies identified by the SAGA survey.
 The images are grouped by their satellite systems, with each system having 0 to 13 confirmed satellites.
 Within each system, the satellite images are sorted from bright to faint.

 The Milky Way's satellite galaxies offer detailed insight into low-mass galaxy formation and the nature of dark matter, but placing this knowledge in context requires understanding how our galaxy compares to similar systems.
 Our group played a leading role in the SAGA Survey, which studied 101 Milky Way analogs to characterize their satellite populations.
-We identified 378 satellites around these hosts, measured their properties, and compared them to predictions from simulated Milky Way analogs.
+We identified 378 satellites around these hosts, measured their properties, and compared them to predictions from simulated Milky Way analogs—providing key insight into how the Milky Way and its satellites differ from other systems.
 SAGA also obtained spectra for many background galaxies, and we continue to analyze this rich dataset.
 Building on SAGA, we designed a DESI secondary target program that has collected spectra for a large sample of low-redshift galaxies across the sky, dramatically expanding our ability to study the nearby galaxy population.
 These datasets provide crucial context for interpreting Milky Way observations and testing models of satellite galaxy formation.

 A long-exposure photograph of the Blanco Telescope in Chile, on which DES performed its survey.
 The telescope dome is lit up in red light; in the background, stellar tracks light up the sky, tracing circles thanks to the rotation of the earth.

 The Dark Energy Survey (DES) mapped 300 million galaxies over one-eighth of the sky using the Blanco Telescope in Chile.
 DES measured the properties of dark energy through galaxy clustering, weak gravitational lensing, galaxy cluster abundances, and supernovae.
 Our group played leading roles in these measurements and their interpretation.
-We ran large suites of N-body simulations needed to compare theory against observation, developed galaxy models to turn these simulations into mock measurements, and pioneered techniques for extracting cosmological information—including methods for combining cluster, lensing, and clustering probes.
-Beyond large-scale cosmology, our group led efforts to use DES imaging of resolved stars to discover faint dwarf galaxies orbiting the Milky Way.
-These dim satellites are powerful probes of dark matter physics, and we continue to use them to constrain dark matter properties.
+We ran large suites of N-body simulations used to compare theory against observation, developed galaxy models to turn these simulations into mock measurements, and pioneered techniques for extracting cosmological information—including methods for combining cluster, lensing, and clustering probes.
+Beyond large-scale cosmology, our group led efforts to use DES imaging of resolved stars to discover faint dwarf galaxies orbiting the Milky Way, contributing to the discovery and interpretation of dozens of new satellites.
+These tiny objects are powerful probes of dark matter physics, and we continue to use them to constrain dark matter's mass and behavior.

 Drone view of the Vera C. Rubin Observatory on top of its summit site on Cerro Pachón against a sunset scene.
 The observatory building is an angular silver dome on top of a long building extending to the left.
 The observatory sits against a yellow and orange sky and gray clouds, with rolling mountain ridges in varying shades of purple and pink fading into the background.

-The Vera C. Rubin Observatory, perched on Cerro Pachón in Chile, will capture the largest-ever image of the sky every few nights for ten years with its 8.4-meter telescope and the world's largest digital camera.
-Its flagship Legacy Survey of Space and Time (LSST) will observe 20 billion galaxies and 20 billion stars, driving discoveries across cosmology, time-domain astrophysics, and Milky Way science.
-Our group is preparing to maximize the scientific return of this transformative dataset.
+The Vera C. Rubin Observatory and its flagship Legacy Survey of Space and Time (LSST) will capture the largest-ever image of the sky every few nights for ten years—observing 20 billion galaxies and 20 billion stars and driving discoveries across cosmology, time-domain astrophysics, and Milky Way science.
+Our group is working to maximize the scientific return of this transformative dataset.
 For cosmology, we are building synthetic sky surveys to test analysis pipelines, developing methods for joint-survey cosmology with Rubin and other experiments, and creating tools to accelerate reproducible inference.
 For dark matter, we are developing techniques to detect ultra-faint dwarf galaxies, identify strong gravitational lenses produced by dark substructure, and extract dark matter constraints from small-scale structure.
-We are also building models of the Milky Way stellar halo and its substructure to interpret the unprecedented stellar maps LSST will provide.
+For the Milky Way, we are building models of the stellar halo and its substructure to interpret LSST's unprecedented stellar maps.
 We are most excited about the new discoveries that LSST will make, and we are designing new techniques for automated discovery in the Rubin data.

 Artist’s illustration of the Nancy Grace Roman Space Telescope, set against a starry dark purple background with a bright light at the center.

 The Nancy Grace Roman Space Telescope is NASA's next flagship observatory, designed to study dark energy, galaxy evolution, and exoplanets.
 Roman's wide-field infrared instrument captures 100 times more sky per image than Hubble at comparable sensitivity, enabling a sweeping survey that will measure light from over a billion galaxies.
 These observations will allow us to reconstruct the history of structure formation under dark matter's influence and constrain dark energy models with unprecedented precision.
-Our group has contributed significantly to Roman's science definition and survey planning, particularly shaping the High Latitude Wide Area Survey for precision cosmology and studies of stellar streams.
+Our group has contributed significantly to Roman's science definition and survey planning, shaping the High Latitude Wide Area Survey for precision cosmology and studies of stellar streams.
 We are providing essential infrastructure for the mission, including cosmological simulations that model Roman's galaxy redshift survey and models of the Milky Way and local universe relevant to Roman's wide-field imaging.
-Our group is well positioned to maximize the scientific impact of this transformative mission.
+We are excited about the broad science reach Roman will enable, from the structure of the Milky Way and resolved dwarf galaxies in the Local Volume to precision cosmology at the largest scales.